linkedin/test-butler/README.md

   * **Change device orientation:** Tests can manually set the orientation of the device during test execution.
   * **Set location services mode:** Test Butler lets your code simulate different location services modes, like battery saver or high accuracy.
   * **Set application locale:** Tests can set a custom `Locale` object for their application to simulate running the app in another language.
+  * **Grant runtime permissions:** Tests can grant Marshmallow's runtime permissions to their application directly from test code.

 ## How does it work?